Naxus28/jquery-gulp-seed/README.md

 __Karma Config file__

-You will find the configuration for karma on `karma.conf.js`.
-If for any reason you need to change the configuration during a test (you shouldn't need to) make sure you don't break any other test and communicate with team members before pushing your changes (https://karma-runner.github.io/1.0/config/configuration-file.html).
+You will find the configuration for karma on `karma.conf.js`. (https://karma-runner.github.io/1.0/config/configuration-file.html).

 __Tests directory structure and filename__